Artyk77/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach(), is used to execute the same code on every element in an array but does not change the array and it returns undefined.
+Instead, .map() executes the same code on every element in an array and returns a new array with the updated elements.

 2. What is the difference between a function and a method?

+Simply put, a method is a function that belongs "property" to an object.

 3. What is closure?

+ It is called this way, because it turns an open expression into a closed one, by supplying these missing definitions for all of its free variables, so that we could execute it.
+Variables or functions declared within a closure have the ability to reach out outward for context (outer scope), but never inward.
+As Dan Levy pointed out " closures are awesome for counters "

 4. Describe the four rules of the 'this' keyword.

+Global binding: When in the global scope, the value of “this” will be the window/console Object;
+Explicit binding: Whenever JavaScript’s call or apply method is used, this is explicitly defined.
+Implicit binding: Whenever a function is called by a preceding dot, the object before that dot is this.
+New binding: Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.

 5. Why do we need super() in an extended class?

+We need super () because is used as a “function” which calls the parent class with the parameters passed to an extended class.

 ## Project Set up